reidmorrison/semantic_logger/appenders.md

 2013-08-02 14:15:56.735273 W [35669:70176909690580] MyClass -- This is a warning message
 ```

-### Using Appenders Standalone from Semantic Logger
+### Standalone

-Any appender can be used directly and all the regular Logging API's called
-against it without needing to use the global Semantic Logger queuing and appender
-thread.
-For example:
+Appenders can be created at logged to directly with the same API as for all other logging.
+Supports logging specific activity in the current thread to a separate appender without it
+being written to the appenders that have been registered in Semantic Logger.

+Example:

 ```ruby
 require 'semantic_logger'